jmandel/fhircast-docs/docs/content-sharing-research.md

 ```

 ### Diagnostic Report Update Message
 A `DiagnosticReport-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove an imaging study to the context of the report.
+One or more updates MAY occur while the report is open.

 The updates could include (but are not limited to) any of the following:
 * adding, updating, or removing observations